tonybutzer/et/docs/source/00status.md

 	- Approvals and acceptance of these models is still under debate.
 4. The technologist knows technology - the scientist knows science - how do we efficiently communicate
 	- How to partition the tasks into technical steps
+5. Cloud computing is unfamiliar and sometimes feared or misunderstood.